Table of Contents

 Opioid overdose symptoms

-The people who use the non-prescribed opioids are in a way digging their own graves.
+The people who use non-prescribed opioids are, in a way digging their own graves.
 This kind of substance abuse will have dire consequences on the person’s physical, behavioral and psychological aspects.
 Let’s see some of the signs of opioid overdose below.